Advanced KMP: UI Sharing Strategies with Compose Multiplatform

 Handling Platform Specifics in UI

 Even when sharing UI, you often need platform-specific tweaks.
-Compose Multiplatform 1.8 introduces better support for expect/actual within Composable scope.
+Compose Multiplatform 1.8 introduces better support for expect/actual inside the Composable scope.

 // shared/ui/PlatformView.kt